Proven-Paradox/shaper-system/Handbook.md

 * At least one player.
 * Access to this page: https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md
 * Each player will need a [Character sheet](https://docs.google.com/spreadsheets/d/1SpLmm85PxUhJBP4AtJBr99vJqZO9HvnlGro7OmUJT9A/edit?usp=sharing)
-* A pair of 10 sided dice for each player (also called d10s).
+* A pair of 10-sided dice for each player (also called d10s).
   * Alternatively a random number generator, which can be found for free online.
 * A single 6 sided die for the entire group
 * If you're playing face to face, Pencil and paper